Principles vs Good Rules2020 Nov 13

 This means we need to know the principles on which all our rules are based.
-We should question rules based unknown principles and especially those based on bad principles.
+We should question rules based unknown principles.
+We should especially question rules based on bad principles.

 Our first principle as Christians is to love each other like Jesus loved us.
 If we live by thoughtful rules that model Christ-like love, we can live efficiently.
 However, if we notice or we are shown a context where our personal rule results in un-love to others, we must stop.
 Then we must do the work to think through what sacrificial love for the benefit of others would do, and we must train ourselves for new instincts.
-This thinking is sometimes expensive hard work, but Jesus specifically expects this of us.
+This thinking is sometimes mentally expensive and is hard work, but Jesus specifically expects this of us.

-God does not expect that we must avoid using rules of thumb for living.
-We should always be developing good rules for living that get refined through personal thinking is simply proper pragmatism.
+God is not expecting us to avoid using rules of thumb for living.
+We should always be developing good rules for living, and refining them through personal thinking.
+This is simply proper pragmatism.
 Training our instincts for love enables us as limited humans to live well.
 And as we go, we will develop new rules for new contexts, always by application of the first principle of love.

 We can seek the help of others to figure this out.
-This is the process of discipling, and the asking is good and shows that we are growing.
+This is the process of discipling.
+Asking about this and discussion is good and shows that we are growing.
 The goal Jesus has for us is that we will grow to understand for ourselves how to apply this kind of sacrificial love toward others.
-When we live it and and can help others learn to live love, then we are becoming spiritually mature. note If we don’t understand this love or don’t apply it in some area of life, that is a place where we are not spiritually mature.
-Jesus expects us to think and live by love.
+When we live it and and can help others learn to live love, then we are becoming spiritually mature. note However, if we don’t understand this love or don’t apply it in some area of life, that is a place where we are not spiritually mature.
+Jesus expects us to think and to live by love.

 Spiritual maturity is a continuum of growth in love: